Overview

 Matching Shortest Paths

-A shortest path between two nodes is the path that has the fewest edges.
+A shortest paths between two nodes are the paths that has the fewest edges.

 and purplechalk